ScenarioHunting/website/index.md

 Scenario Hunting is a design first test method.
-It comprises a series of small steps to translate visual design artifacts (like Event Storming sticky notes) into high-quality pieces of software without losing focus from big picture design.
-Scenario hunters consider cause and effect, behavior, and design from a big picture perspective.
-During implementation, scenario hunters’ attention is on the role the scenario plays in the system design and behavior.
+It comprises a series of small steps to translate visual design artifacts (like Event Storming sticky notes) into high-quality pieces of software from the high-level design.
+During implementation, scenario hunters' focus is on the role the scenario under test plays in the system from a bigger picture perspective.

 <img src="https://cdn.jsdelivr.net/gh/ScenarioHunting/website/sh-process-view-sm.jpg" alt="Scenario Hunting Process"/>